Andrew Morse

 Andrew Morse (born March 10, 1974) is an American journalist and news executive.
-He is president and publisher of The Atlanta Journal-Constitution.
+He was president and publisher of The Atlanta Journal-Constitution.

 He was the Executive Vice President of CNN US, as well as EVP and chief digital officer of CNN Worldwide from 2013 until 2022.
 Morse is also the co-founder of Great Big Story, a digital storytelling network.
 He previously held executive, editorial and production roles at ABC News and Bloomberg L.P.

 Early life and education

-Morse was born in Potomac, Maryland, the son of Erica (born Ritter) and Lewis F. Morse.
+Morse was born in Potomac, Maryland, the son of Erica and Lewis F. Morse.

 He attended the Landon School, an independent boys day school in Bethesda, Maryland, for his grade school education.
 He graduated from Cornell University, where he majored in government and was the editor-in-chief of The Cornell Daily Sun.
 In 2009, he was a Fellow of the Punch Sulzberger Executive News Media Leadership Program at the Columbia University Graduate School of Journalism.